|

 Physician costs

+For the majority of German patients, the DRG-costs including the physician's costs are covered by general, compulsory social security health insurance.
+In many cases, it is also possible that a foreign health insurance covers the costs of treatment for foreigners, this however must be confirmed in advance unless the situation is an accident or medical emergency.
+For citizens of the countries of the European Union, this will generally be the case; EU jurisdiction has cleared that point a number of times now.
 Any patients who are not covered by the general health insurance scheme, will have to pay for the costs of the medical treatment out of their own pocket, perhaps getting reimbursed if they have private coverage.
 International patients will normally also belong to this group, including emergency cases.
 This means, that for them also, the general DRG price scheme will be the basis of calculation, unless they opt for additional personal superintendent services.
 In most hospitals, the superintendent or chairmen will be entitled by the hospital to treat personal patients based on private arrangements, and bill the patients personally as a consequence.
 These costs will be on top of the hospital costs.
 Thus, in these cases, the patient receives two invoices: One from the hospital and one from the treating superintending doctor.
 If several superintendent doctors were involved, for example the surgeon, the radiologist and the laboratory physician, all these are entitled to bill their services separately.

 Important to know: Even though they will be privately covered patients, international patients are not oblidged to opt for the additional superintendent treatment.
 It is illegal for the hospital to put any pressure on patients to opt for these additional services